-Hamer was born in Columbus, Ohio, and graduated from Mount Vernon Academy in that state in 1903.
+Hamer was born in Columbus, Ohio, on May 20, 1883, the older of two sons of Charles Vernon and Johanna Clemen Hamer.
+While was very young, he and his mother became Seventh-day Adventists.
+He graduated from Mount Vernon Academy in that state in 1903.
 He then traveled to London, where he served as secretary to W. C. Sisley and studied and taught music.
 While he was in Europe, Mount Vernon Academy attained standing as a four-year college, a status it retained for the next 11 years.

 He also worked as a secretary for A.G.
 Daniells, President of the General Conference, possibly from 1917 to 1920.
 They were close friends, and when Daniells died in 1935, Hamer was asked to sing at his funeral, a request made by the deceased before his death.

 Hamer entered medical training in 1920 and interned at White Memorial Hospital in California.
 He was associated with Glendale Sanitarium, now hospital, also located in California, for most of his career as a physician.